 The principle

-What happens with that visibility is a human decision, made by trained staff inside the school, governed by the school's existing safeguarding policy.
+What happens after a flag reaches an adult is a human decision, made by trained staff inside the school, governed by the school's existing safeguarding policy.
 Lumii does not act on alerts.
 Lumii does not contact pupils, parents, or external agencies.
 Lumii does not predict harm or make safeguarding recommendations.

 This separation is deliberate and structural.
-The platform is designed so that AI cannot bypass human judgement, and so that the people making decisions about a child's wellbeing are the same people who have always made those decisions — DSLs, pastoral leads, counsellors, Heads — now with better information.
+The platform is designed so that safeguarding decisions cannot bypass human judgement, and so that the people making decisions about a child's wellbeing are the same people who have always made those decisions — DSLs, pastoral leads, counsellors, Heads — now with better information.

 If a regulator, parent, or inspector asks "who is in control of safeguarding decisions in your school?" — the answer is unchanged by introducing Lumii.
 The trained staff in your school are.
 Lumii makes their job easier; it does not replace it.